standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 [Compile your model](cimpl6ToolingReference.md#executing-shr-cli)

-## Publish the HL7 FHIR IG
+## Publish the FHIR IG

 The final step in the IG creation process is to run the **[HL7 FHIR IG Publisher](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation)**.
-This tool is maintained and owned by HL7 FHIR.
+This tool is maintained and owned by HL7.

-By default, the HL7 FHIR IG Publisher performs validation checks on the **StructureDefinition** of specified HL7 FHIR profile, **value sets**, and **examples** which reference any HL7 FHIR resources or profile.
+By default, the HL7 FHIR IG Publisher performs validation checks on the **StructureDefinition** of specified FHIR profile, **value sets**, and **examples** which reference any FHIR resources or profile.
 Output of these checks are found in the CIMPL output, _qa.html_.

 [Run the HL7 FHIR publisher and create an IG](cimpl6ToolingReference.md#creating-the-implementation-guide)